nrwl/nx/docs/guides/monorepo-tags.md

 }
 ```

 With these constrains in place, `scope:client` projects can only depend on other `scope:client` projects or on `scope:shared` projects.
 And `scope:admin` projects can only depend on other `scope:admin` projects or on `scope:shared` projects.
+So `scope:client` and `scope:admin` cannot depend on each other.

 Projects without any tags cannot depend on any other projects.
 If you add the following, projects without any tags will be able to depend on any other project.

 ```json
 {